It always seems a bit dystopian: the military investigating its own actions.

 Now, the news broke out about a major U.S. drone attack in Syria that the U.S. military was covering up.

 This time, the civilian toll is said to be even higher, more than 50.
-Men, women, and kids.
+Men, women, and children.
 For someone who has been lucky enough to have never lived through a war, it is honestly difficult to imagine.

 You can read more about this attack here together with what some of the louder anti-war voices have been saying about it.